-- 1. Turn on the time first thing in the morning and check to see if charger ammeter needle jumps smartly to 15 amps or more and then tapers into the 1-4 amps area within 15 minutes.
-This will provide a very simple means of verifying that the batteries were truely charged the night before.
+- 1. Turn on the timer first thing in the morning and check to see if charger ammeter needle jumps smartly to 15 amps or more and then tapers into the 1-4 amps area within 15 minutes.
+This will provide a very simple means of verifying that the batteries were truly charged the night before.
 It also shows aging batteries whose finish charge rate will not taper into the ammeter 1-4 amps area. - 2.
 Add water carefully to proper level in cells as required after they have been fully charged.
 Do not fill them so high that they bubble over while charging.
-New batteries require very little additional water, whereas very old batteries may need additional water two or three times a week.
-Water
+New batteries require very little addition of water, whereas very old batteries may need additional water two or three times a week.
+Water (electrolyte) level in battery cells settles when batteries are discharged and rises during charge.
+The probability of overfilling can be reduced by adding water when batteries are fully charged.